fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [ThomasKur/IntuneWin32App](https://github.com/ThomasKur/IntuneWin32App) - Provides a set of functions to manage all aspects of Win32 apps in Microsoft Intune.
+- [MSEndpointMgr/IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App) - Provides a set of functions to manage all aspects of Win32 apps in Microsoft Intune.
 - [ntriver-org/PKeyMaster](https://github.com/ntriver-org/PKeyMaster) - An open-source toolkit for Microsoft product key validation, CID retrieval, and advanced key scanning.
 - [microsoft/Windows365-PSScripts](https://github.com/microsoft/Windows365-PSScripts) - This repo holds Windows 365 related scripts to help IT Pros with workflows, add functionality, and provide examples.
 - [MHimken/IntuneNetworkRequirements](https://github.com/MHimken/IntuneNetworkRequirements) - This tool provides a way to verify Intune network requirements automatically